 The success of DSRG’s retail projects has established strong relationships with many retail tenants and the institutional investment community.
-DSRG’s major investors, JP Morgan Chase Bank’s Strategic Property Fund and the New York State Teachers’ Retirement System recognize the value created by partnering with a development and management team that understands their objectives and generates positive returns on their capital.
+DSRG’s major investors, JP Morgan Chase Bank’s Strategic Property Fund and the New York State Teachers’ Retirement System, recognize the value created by partnering with a development and management team that understands their objectives and generates positive returns on their capital.

 Our Executive Team

-Suzanne Douglass serves as Vice President and Chief People Officer (CPO) for Donahue Schriber and is a member of its five-member Executive Committee which directs the company’s strategic vision and daily operations, along with serving as a fiduciary on the company’s 401(k) Investment Committee.
+Suzanne Douglass serves as Senior Vice President and Chief People Officer (CPO) for Donahue Schriber and is a member of its eight-member Executive Committee which directs the company’s strategic vision and daily operations, along with serving as a fiduciary on the company’s 401(k) Investment Committee.
 In her role as CPO, Ms. Douglass is responsible for developing, implementing, and aligning Human Resource programs with business objectives, serving as a strategic partner while supporting employees in their day-to-day HR needs.

 Prior to joining Donahue Schriber in 2011, Ms. Douglass spent 22 years in the medical device industry where she led a team of over 2,700 employees, grew a start-up company from 25 employees to 2,500+ employees, served as the due diligence and integration leader for multiple mergers and acquisitions, and was awarded and recognized as having the “#1 Human Resource Department in the Nation for Service Excellence.”
 Ms. Douglass’ experience also includes executive recruiting and onboarding, organizational design and effectiveness, compensation and performance management, training and development, and international human resources.